sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, property damage, or damage to the enviroment, and human injuries or even deaths.

 **RISK**: Is the combination of the likehood on an accident and its severity.
-That is to say, the chances of an accident to happen,  evaluated according of the potenctial damage that risk can do.
+That is to say, the chances of an accident to happen,  evaluated according of the potential damage that risk can result in.
 As a mathematical expression it is usually evaluated with the following formula:

 Risk = probability(accident) * severity(accident)